Jordan Tata

-Jordan Arthur Tata (TAY-ta) (born September 20, 1981) is a retired major league pitcher.
-Tata made his major league debut on April 6, 2006 against the Texas Rangers in a 10-6 win.
-For college he attended Sam Houston State.
+Jordan Arthur Tata (TAY-ta) (born September 20, 1981) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Detroit Tigers from 2006 to 2007.
+He played college baseball at Sam Houston State.
 He is 6 ft 6 in tall and weighs 220 lb.
 Tata bats and throws right-handed.

+Career

+Detroit Tigers

-While pitching for the Lakeland Tigers in 2005, Tata made the Florida State League All-Star team as a starting pitcher, and at the season's end he was named the league's Pitcher of the Year.
+While pitching for the High–A Lakeland Tigers in 2005, Tata made the Florida State League All-Star team as a starting pitcher, and at the season's end he was named the league's Pitcher of the Year.

+Tata made his major league debut on April 6, 2006 against the Texas Rangers in a 10-6 win.

 Tata picked up his first big league win on July 30, 2007 while pitching in place of the injured Kenny Rogers.
 The Tigers beat the Oakland Athletics by a score of 5-2.
 Tata struck out 5, walked 2 and allowed 6 hits and 2 earned runs.
 Todd Jones gave Tata the customary shaving cream-pie to the face during a post game interview.
-Jordan's second start at Comerica Park August 3 resulted in a 3-1 loss.
-Tata gave up all three runs in 5 innings pitched.
+Tata's second start at Comerica Park August 3 resulted in a 3-1 loss.
+He gave up all three runs in 5 innings pitched.

 Tata spent the 2008 baseball season pitching for the Lakeland Flying Tigers of the Florida State League and the Gulf Coast Tigers of the Rookie League.

 After a rough spring, the Tigers released Tata on April 1, 2009.

-Tata was signed by the Grand Prairie AirHogs on April 15, 2009.

-The Grand Prairie AirHogs released Tata on July 1.
+Grand Prairie AirHogs

-He is now a head coach of select baseball teams in Texas.
+On April 15, 2009, Tata signed with the Grand Prairie AirHogs of the American Association of Independent Professional Baseball.
+In 3 starts for the team, he struggled to a 7.20 ERA with 7 strikeouts over 10 innings of work.
+The AirHogs released Tata on July 1.